sdmx-twg/sdmx-im/NOTES.md

 ## Site generation(online)
-ONce the documentation has been written locally and verified, the code commited, it is usually pushed back to the origin repository (GitHub).
-Using Git, the documentation can be created and version controled locally.
+Once the documentation has been written locally and verified, the code committed, it is usually pushed back to the origin repository (GitHub).
+Using Git, the documentation can be created and version controlled locally.
 Once the documentation is deemed to have reached a correct level and is thus ready to be published, the repository can be pushed back to the online SDMX-TWG repositories. \
 This action will actually trigger a documentation re-compilation on readthedocs.org because a project was configured there to watch for such changes in the repositories.